 - This discount card must be surrendered upon expiration.
 The fee for renewal on or prior to its expiration date is $3.00.

-What happens if my discount card is lost or stolen?
+What happens if my discount card is lost, or damaged, or stolen?

 What should I do if I need to travel with an attendant or service animal?

 - Your medical professional can check the box on the Medical Certification application, indicating your need for an attendant.
 You may use your card with the attendant symbol in order to pay discounted cash fares for the attendant.
 If you would like to have your attendant use a Clipper card, you can apply for an "Attendant-Limited" Clipper card at your transit agency.
 The attendant will not receive his/her own RTC Card nor be included in the photo on your card.
 The attendant is eligible for the discount fare only when accompanying you and must pay regular fare at all other times.